shrinerb/shrine/README.md

 your application, Shrine comes with a high-level attachment interface built on top of these components.

-There are plugins for hooking into most database libraries, and in case of ActiveRecord and Sequel the plugin will automatically tie the attached files to records' lifecycles.
-But you can also use Shrine just with plain old Ruby objects.
+There are plugins for hooking into most persistence libraries, and in case of Active Record and Sequel the plugin will automatically tie the attached files to records' lifecycles.
+But you can also use Shrine with plain structs with [`model`][model plugin] and [`entity`][entity plugin] plugins.

 ```rb
 Shrine.plugin :sequel # :activerecord